MGT-200 / 2 crédits

 Remark: Une seule inscription à un cours SHS+MGT autorisée.
 En cas d'inscriptions multiples elles seront toutes supprimées sans notification.

 This course introduces frameworks and tools for understanding the economic dimensions of the world we live in.
-The course includes applications to real world situations and events.
+The course includes applications to real-world situations and events.
 Assessment is through group projects.
-The course is divided in two parts: Microeconomics and Macroeconomics.
+The course is divided into two parts: Microeconomics and Macroeconomics.